vichheann/seven-databases/hbase/README.md

     brew install thrift
     gem install thrift

-### AWS
+### Using EC2 on AWS

 To avoid being charged to much by AWS, let's use the [Free Usage Tier Offer](https://aws.amazon.com/free/).
-I have to specify the image and hardware id in the `hbase.properties`
+We have to specify the image and hardware id in the `hbase.properties`

     # AWS free offer allows micro image only
     whirr.hardware-id=t1.micro